aasmul1/Programvareutvikling/README.md

 # Codebase

 ## Backend
 The backend of the application is Firebase.
 Firebase is a free cloud-based service that simplifies and automates hosting and databases, and supports secure identification methods.
-Explore uses firebase to store ads, destinations, geodata, reviews, role, users, visits.
+Explore uses firebase to store ads, destinations, geodata, reviews, role, users, and visits.

 ## Frontend